Missing information?

 More information

-Louis Rehmi attended high school for four years and was a machine operator.
+Louis Rehmi was a machine operator.

 He joined the Air Corps of the U.S. Army Reserve in Newark, New Jersey on 27 October 1942.

 The entire crew of eight men was killed.
-They were initially buried at the cemetery of Ober Mörlen
+They were initially buried at the cemetery of Ober Mörlen.

 Source of information: Raf Dyckmans, www.wwiimemorial.com, www.fold3.com MACR, www.ancestry.com Family Tree